 - Comes in great colors and patterns

-- All whilst keeping its price pretty low!
+- All while keeping its price pretty low!

 The only serious downsides are its weight and the omission of MIPS.

-The jury’s still out on how much of a benefit MIPS is, but maybe in the future, it will be an added feature on this helmet.
+The jury’s still out on how much of a benefit MIPS is, but it may be an added feature on this helmet in the future.